Two streams of urine?

 Am I normal?

-Two questions — how interesting.
+Two questions, one for each stream— how interesting.
 To start, there are many reasons why you are noticing two streams of urine, so it might be helpful start by ruling-out two rare, but possible, causes.
 Both are known as congenital abnormalities, otherwise known as birth defects.

 In one possible case, a passage developed between your urethra (tube that carries urine from bladder to opening at then end of penile shaft) and the penile skin.
 This birth defect is called congenital urethral fistula.
 And, during urination, two streams of urine can be seen—one stream comes from the urethral opening, and the other comes from the abnormal passage between the urethra and penile skin (this is called the fistula).
 Another possibility is that you have a birth defect known as urethral duplication.
 Men with this condition may have two urethras, with one or two openings (for outflow of urine), or two urethras with one joined opening.
 Men with two openings may notice two streams of urine and it's common for one opening to become infected and clogged, requiring medical attention.